YjyJeff/curvature/curvature/src/exec/physical_operator/README.md

     - [ ] Group by i8/u8, using `[u8; 256]` as hash table
     - [ ] Group by single key, could we save the serialization time?
     - [ ] [String hash table](https://www.mdpi.com/2076-3417/10/6/1915)
+- Sort
+    - [ ] TopK: Returns the top k elements.
+It should support offset as well
+    - [ ] Sort: Sort all of the rows and returns it in order

 ## Reference
 ### Aggregation